yokokizu/project-portfolio/README.md

 # Project Portfolio
-This is a project in Codecademy Frontend...
+This is a project in Codecademy Frontend.
+Take a look at the page [here](https://yokokizu.github.io/project-portfolio/).